nicolehaugen79/StickerApp/README.md

   $ helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator
   $ helm install -n kafka --set Replicas=1 --set zookeeper.Servers=1 --set zookeeper.Storage="1Gi" incubator/kafka
   ```
 * Create an Azure VM with Jenkins installed (these instructions assume that the Jenkins server will be installed outside of the Kubernetes cluster).
-To create one, follow the [quick start] (https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template).
+To create a Jenkins VM, follow the [quick start](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template).

 #### Jenkins VM setup
 Once you have the Jenkins VM setup, log into the Jenkins web portal and perform the following configuration:

 1. Install required plug-ins if they are not already installed.
-* NodeJS (configure this to install both npm and mocha; go to Jenkins->Global Tool Configuration under the NodeJS installations section)
+* NodeJS (configure this to install both npm and Mocha; go to Jenkins->Global Tool Configuration under the NodeJS installations section)
 * GitHub (should be installed by default)

-2. Add credentials required by the pipeline script; ensure that you specify the IDs outlined below since.
+2. Add credentials required by the pipeline script.
-Go to Credentials->System, create the following credentials:
+Go to Credentials->System, create the following credentials using the IDs outlined below:
 * Kind: Username with password, ID: AAD
   - Stores the AAD client and secret needed by the Sticker App to authenticate users of the app.
 * Kind: Username with password, ID: DOCKER